The Natural Waterslide in North Carolina You Need to Visit

 You can slide year-round during the daytime but lifeguards are only on duty during the peak season from 10-6.

-Do not slide during a storm or high water and call the hotline for up to date closure information 828-885-7625.
+Do not slide during a storm or high water and call the hotline for up-to-date closure information (828)-885-7625.

-Waterfall Pisgah National Forest
+Chase More Waterfalls at Pisgah National Forest

 Don’t leave Pisgah National Forest without stopping to view some of the gorgeous waterfalls along the way.